“Anti-racism is not the Gospel, but the Gospel is anti-racism, and racism is anti-Gospel, hence heresy of the deepest dye,” J. Ligon Duncan III.

 This is in accordance with its historic sense.
 E.g., The Federalist Papers, Paper 70: “…we reasonably infer that, in similar cases, under other circumstances, a war, not of parchment, but of the sword, would chastise such atrocious breaches of moral obligation and social justice.”

 As conservative philosopher Roger Scruton observes regarding the current usage among many advocates, “…the goal of ‘social justice’ is no longer equality before the law, or the equal claim to the rights of citizenship …[but] a comprehensive rearrangement of society, so that privileges, hierarchies, and even the unequal distribution of goods are either overcome or challenged. …behind the goal of ‘social justice’ there marches another and more dogged egalitarian mentality, which believes that inequality in whatever sphere – property, leisure, legal privilege, social rank, educational opportunities, or whatever else we might wish for ourselves and our children – is unjust until proven otherwise.”
-Relatedly, though critical race theory can be a helpful analytical tool for Christians (see the SBC’s resolution on the matter), without a biblical framework, the snake eats itself.
+For more on distinguishing “social justice” from what has been labeled “ideological social justice,” see Challies’ helpful post.
+Relatedly, though critical race theory can be a helpful analytical tool for Christians (see the SBC’s resolution on the matter), as a worldview, or even as an analytical approach without a biblical framework, the snake eats itself.

 Another weakness of 20th century evangelicals has been our tunnel vision regarding individual conversion over against the corporate dimensions of righteousness (that is to say, social justice).
 “A classic Protestant understanding of sin,” Matthew Hall writes, “might have helped [evangelicals] recognize the ways in which sin infects not only personal individual choices, but also social structures, economic systems, legal codes, etc. But by relegating sin only to the realm of individual choice, it allowed white evangelicals to denounce anything broader as political entanglement that had no connection to Christian ethics or witness.”
 Billy Graham, while championing the cause of the Civil Rights Movement at various points, also faltered in this area.
 It is striking that where Graham’s crusades saw the most “fruit” in American soil, there also remained the greatest opposition to desegregation and racial reform.
 For more on evangelicalism’s proper but myopic focus on regeneration, to the detriment of a communal discipleship and holistic approach to obedience, see James D. Hunter’s To Change the World.

-One favorite boogeyman among conservatives recently is so-called “cultural Marxism.”
-Despite popular expositions to the contrary, this vaguely-denominated phenomenon is more often conspiracy theory than intellectual history.
-For more, see Andrew Lynn’s Cultural Marxism.
-Having said this, like many conspiracy theories, there is some degree of truth in the reconstruction.
-In particular, there is compelling connections from Gramsci, to the Frankfort School, to the peculiar, cultural waters in which we currently swim.
-As Professor Robert S. Smith concludes, “… there is no denying that the first generation of the Frankfurt School (in general) and Marcuse (in particular) have played a significant role in shaping the contours of the current Western civilizational divide.
+One favorite boogeyman among many conservatives recently is so-called “cultural Marxism.”
+Unfortunately, many popular evangelical expositions of this vaguely-denominated phenomenon are highly contestable (some would even say conspiratorial) as intellectual history.
+For more, see Andrew Lynn’s summary analysis of Cultural Marxism.
+Having said this, there is some degree of truth to these popular reconstructions.
+In particular, there are compelling connections from Gramsci, to the Frankfort School, to the peculiar, cultural waters in which we currently swim.
+As Professor Robert S. Smith concludes in his thoughtful overview, “… there is no denying that the first generation of the Frankfurt School (in general) and Marcuse (in particular) have played a significant role in shaping the contours of the current Western civilizational divide.
 Political correctness, the new intolerant-tolerance and ever-increasing erotic liberty are part of their legacy.
 Similarly, Gramsci’s ideas have also borne very real (and not particularly appetizing) fruit—not least in the arena of identity politics, intersectionality and the rise of victimhood culture (today’s versions of “class consciousness”), as well as in the fact that, in the fields of media and academia (and politics too), the “long march through the institutions” is virtually complete.”

 For a chilling and uncanny experience of déjà vu, read this account of the conservative Presbyterian race debate in the 60s.